|

 the men to pursue Ann while Englehorn and

-the rest remain behind and hold the gate.
+the rest remain behind to hold the gate.

 But as the rescue party